percona/pmm-doc/docs/personal_data_handling.md

     Third parties or other applications are not able to access the data gathered by the PMM server.

-    Although PMM does not collect nor transfer personal data explicitly, in case query analytics is enabled and query examples collection is not disabled, PMM gathers SQL query examples with real data and personal data may appear there if it is stored in DB.
-All QAN data always remains within the PMM server, and is never transmitted anywhere else

 6. Is Personal Data processed for other applications or parties, and should the data that is processed in the cloud service be available to other applications or 3rd parties?